jmrplens/A-Lab/README.md

 <a id="signal-panel"></a>
 ## Signal panel
-The signal selection panel appears in all types of measurement.
+The signal selection panel appears in all types of measurements.

 <img width="225" src="http://jmrplens.com/GitHub_ALab/sweepPanel.png"></img>

-The available signals depend on the chosen measurement method, in total the following signals are available:
+The available signals depend on the chosen measurement method.
+The following signals are available:
   * MLS
     ```matlab
           fs; % Sample rate